kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 pip install -r src/requirements.txt
 ```

 You can find out more about [how to work with project dependencies](../kedro_project_setup/dependencies.md) in the Kedro project documentation.
-In a [later step of this tutorial](./create_pipelines.md#update-dependencies), we will modify project's dependencies to illustrate how, once you have installed project-specific dependencies, you can update them.

 ## Configure the project